Bath

 Thermae Bath Spa

-Thermae Bath Spa is a spa center where you can enjoy Bath’s hot springs, the only one of its kind in the British Isles.
-The modern center opened in 2006, and in addition to the bath itself, a wide range of different wellness services are offered.
+Thermae Bath Spa is a spa center where you can bathe in Bath’s hot spring water.
+The modern center opened in 2006, and in addition to the bath itself, you can enjoy a wide range of different wellness services.
+At the top there is an outdoor swimming pool, from which there is a fine view of the city centre.

 Other Attractions